 CAPT Robert P. Taishoff, JAGC, USN (ret), CEO, Annapolis Yacht Sales and Service

 Frank E. Williams, Chairman and Principal Owner, Williams Enterprises of Georgia, Inc.

 Sean Metcalf, Board Member Emeritus

 Board of Director Biographies

-Steve Beck is the President & Executive Director of the Military Bowl presented by Northrop Grumman.
-In this role, Beck is responsible for overseeing all aspects of preparation for the bowl game.
+Steve Beck is the President & Executive Director of the Military Bowl® presented by Northrop Grumman, operated by the DC Bowl Committee, Inc. Beck is responsible for overseeing all aspects of preparation for the bowl game.
 He serves as the liaison between the teams and conferences, guiding the team selections and negotiating all contracts.
 His responsibilities also include development of the board of directors, as well as oversight of the bowl’s finances, sponsorships and marketing.
 Beck has served in this position since his selection prior to the inaugural game in 2008.